 - A wired and/or wireless network card for connecting to the Internet and or a Local Area Network (LAN)

-With VDI technology, a user’s windows desktop, applications, and files (i.e the users “Cloud Desktop”) are hosted on servers in a data center.
-And they can connect to this cloud desktops from any Windows, Apple or Android device with a secure Internet connection.
+With VDI technology, a user’s Windows desktop, applications, and files (i.e the users “Cloud Desktop“) are hosted on servers in a data center.
+And users can connect to this cloud desktop from any Windows, Apple or Android device with a secure Internet connection.

 Here are some user types served by VDI: